bimdata/javascript-api-client/docs/BcfApi.md

 <a name="getTopicEvent"></a>
 # **getTopicEvent**
-> TopicEvents getTopicEvent(topicsPk, projectsPk, id, )
+> TopicEvents getTopicEvent(id, projectsPk, topicsPk, )